lokesh/pinback/README.md

 8. The response should include your access token.
 9. Rename `.env.example` file to `.env` and populate `FOURSQUARE_OAUTH_TOKEN` with your access token.

-#### Fetch check-in data and convert to iCalendar format 📅

-1. Run `npm run fetch`.
-This should fetch the data and store in `checkins.json`.
+Run `npm run start` to test the fetching and calendar generation.
-2. Run `npm run ical`.
-This converts the check-in data to iCalendar format.

-You should see one or more `calendar-xxxx-xxxx.ics` files in your project folder.

 > [!NOTE]
 > Rather than a single ICS file for all check-ins, we create multiple files for each 5-year period.
 This is to avoid hitting a possible 1MB file limit for subscribed calendars in Google Calendar -- the documentation on this is fuzzy.
 You will need to subscribe to each of the files individually in your calendar app.